sittimunirahar/graphql-react-client/README.md

 # GraphQL Apollo Client Project

 This project uses react with Apollo client.
 It sends queries to graphQL Apollo server on this [repo](https://github.com/sittimunirahar/graphql-server-app).
+This project can be used as boilerplate for starting a react project that uses Apollo GraphQL that retrieves data from REST API.

 ## Setup
 To setup and run this project: